Setting Up Actions

 Setup:

-• Exact name and address of Certificate holder
+• Step 4: Ask the caller for the Exact name and address of Certificate holder

 Policy Cancellation Process